Rate of convergence of attractors for semilinear singularly perturbed problems: scalar parabolic equations with localized large diffusion: Introduction

+Inspired in these works, we formulate a prototype problem of localized large difusion in order to understand its effects on the continuity of global attractors.
+Specifying the details on how the diffusivity becomes large or converge we obtain, not only continuity of attractor but also the rate of their convergence.
+Our formulation refines the results on continuity of attractors (without rate) obtained in \cite{Carbone2008} where the diffusivity becomes large in a subregion which is interior to the domain.
+We will need to make an accurate description of localized large diffusion as in \cite{Carvalho1994} to be able to establish the rate of convergence.

-in the viewpoint of rate of convergence of attractors where we will make an accurate description of localized large diffusion.
-To better present the main ideas while avoiding excessive notation, we consider the case where the diffusion is large only in a part of the domain, leaving the case where the diffusion is large in a finite number of part of the domain implicit.
+To better present the main ideas while avoiding excessive notation, we consider the one dimensional scalar case for which the diffusion is large only in a part of the domain, leaving the case where the diffusion is large in a finite number of parts of the domain implicit.

 Consider the scalar parabolic problem